telatin/IoHeat/device/README.md

  - **-j, --json**
  If used with `-a status`, will print the output in JSON format

+Suggestion: add to the _crontab_ a job for `ioheat.py -a status` to prevent accidental overheat (e.g. every 30 minutes).

 ## giovanni_bot.py (beta)

 Starts the Telegram BOT.
 This is a preliminary release.